LIS 501: Foundations of Library and Information Studies

 Measurable Student Learning Outcomes (SLOs):

-After critical reading in the foundations of the field, students will demonstrate an understanding of major contributions (including leadership) to the development and diversity of the profession and discipline through a set of two papers and related formal and informal oral reporting.
+After critical reading in the foundations of the field, students will demonstrate an understanding of major contributions (including leadership) to the development and diversity of the profession and discipline through a paper and related formal and informal oral reporting.

 After drawing upon library and information policies, students will interpret and critique professional ethics, values and standards through participation in hands-on exercises and collaborative activities.